coronacurves/products/README.md

-This repository contains a number of work-product documents that others may find helpful as they confront the epidemic.
+This repository contains work-product documents that others may find helpful as they confront the epidemic.

 ## R<sub>0</sub> vs. R<sub>e</sub> vs. Doubling Time -- Which to Follow during an Epidemic?